Mosibi/Midea-heat-pump-ESPHome/README.md

 ## Configuration

 Place the content of the file [heatpump.yaml](heatpump.yaml) in your ESPHome device and change the `uart` and `modbus_controller` settings to your needs.
 The `substitutions` section can be used to change the entities name as they apear in Home Assistant.
+In the [homeassistant](homeassistant) directory I placed and example dashboard and some example automations.

 ## ESPHome Midea Heatpump Controller